tek/myo/readme.md

 ## MyoVimTest

-**myo** features support for [vim-test], which is a plugin with many built-in heuristics for determining the appropriate command to execute something relating to the current cursor position.
+**Myo** features support for [vim-test], which is a plugin with many built-in heuristics for determining the appropriate command to execute something relating to the current cursor position.
 When running this function: